learn-co-curriculum/irb-readme/README.md

 read–eval–print loop.
 It is a simple, interactive computer programming environment that takes user inputs (such as, in our case, snippets of Ruby code), evaluates them, and returns the result to the user.
 IRB is run by your computer's terminal.

+> **Reminder**: The term 'terminal' refers to the program we use to
+> communicate with our computer via text input.
+We can type commands one
+> by one into the terminal and it will return responses, similar to the
+> way people used computers before graphical user interfaces.

 You can think of it as your Ruby playground or execution environment.
 You can open it up, insert code and execute it to see that code's return value.